the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

-# The Cyber Boardroom: Financial Model and Business Strategy
+# The Cyber Boardroom: Serverless Financial Model and Growth Strategy

 The Cyber Boardroom presents a transformative approach to cybersecurity communication through its innovative "serverless company" model.
 This platform bridges the critical gap between cybersecurity professionals and business stakeholders while maintaining exceptional operational efficiency.
 By eliminating traditional fixed costs while maximizing scalability and flexibility, we've created a unique strategic advantage: the ability to develop and grow without the pressure of a financial "kill date" that often forces startups into suboptimal decisions.